Alonso-del-Arte/chess/doc/Variants.md

 capturing player to place a pawn, not what the captured pawn had promoted to.

-For this reason, as a matter strategy, you should be bolder with promoted queens in this variants than with queens in regular chess, because if they're captured, the capturing player just gets a pawn to place.
+For this reason, as a matter strategy, you should be bolder with promoted queens in this variant than with queens in regular chess, because if they're captured, the capturing player just gets a pawn to place.

 Conversely, you should be much more careful with original queens, because if one